covidgreen/covid-green-interoperability-service/README.md

 }
 ```

-3) Optionally, the client can create a callback URL.
-When a new batch is available for download, the interop service will make a GET request to this URL.

 ### Upload

 Exposure keys should be regularly upload from the client to the interop service using the `POST /upload` endpoint.
 The request body should include two properties: `batchTag` and `payload`.